World AIDS Day

 Since we began in 2011, World AIDS Day Detroit has grown into the largest HIV/AIDS awareness event in the state of Michigan.
 Annually, more than 1,500 participants attend our initiatives and learn about HIV in our community and ways they can make a difference.
 Our organization works with youth organizations, business leaders, politicians, the non-profit community, and the general public because we believe that together, we can achieve an AIDS-Free Generation.

 Jeanne White-Ginder, mother of Ryan White, has served as our keynote speaker for the World AIDS Day Detroit Mayor’s Breakfast, as well as a presenter at our Youth Symposium at World AIDS Day 2011, 2013, & 2015.
+In 2018 Jeanne was the Keynote Speaker for our World AIDS Day Detroit 30th Commemoration event.
 Jeanne’s thoughtful reflection on the life of her son Ryan, is a powerful reminder of the obstacles faced by those living with HIV in the past, and the work we still need to do in order to achieve an AIDS-Free Generation.
 Ryan’s struggle to be accepted by his community still resonates today, as many people living with HIV/AIDS face stigma and discrimination based on their diagnosis.

 In 2013 World AIDS Day Detroit launched our Youth Symposium for the purpose of engaging youth in a dialogue about prevention, stigma, discrimination, and facts & myths about HIV/AIDS.
 World AIDS Day Detroit partners with local high schools, youth organizations, and non-profits to recruit students and offer programming for our Symposium.
 In 2015, more than 350 students attended our Youth Symposium.

 Creating a generation of professionals committed to the cause